Married Since: 2019

 About Adugna, by Heidi

 Adugna and I have been friends for over ten years now.
 He is an easy person to get along with, non-judgmental and loving.
 Within a five-year period, I lost my favorite grandma, and my dad and my previous marriage fell apart due to my ex-husband’s addiction and abuse.
 Adugna was there through it all.
-He would chat with me online, and on the phone, and he always made sure he was with me on my bi-yearly trips to Ethiopia.
-I spent time in his family home, and he seamlessly taught me about Ethiopian culture without ever making fun of me or telling me how to behave and what to do.
+He would chat with me online and on the phone, and he always made sure he was with me on my bi-yearly trips to Ethiopia.
+I spent time in his family home, and he seamlessly taught me about Ethiopian culture without ever making fun of me or telling me how to behave or what to do.
 He has always been very kind and good to me.
 I had dreamed for so long of being married to someone who I knew loved me and cherished me, and someone I could trust.
 Someone who would easily accept my love for him without taking advantage of me.
 For me, Adugna is the perfect husband.

 One of my favorite memories of Adugna is on one visit to Ethiopia.
 I brought bubbles to play with the children.
 Adugna stood in the middle of hundreds of little children blowing bubbles and laughing just as much as the children were laughing.
 I have also seen how his nephews and nieces love him so much.
 When his nephew moved to Germany with his family and Adugna moved here, Adugna video chatted with him.
 His six-year-old nephew begged him to come that moment to Germany and play with him.
 Your baby is going to be so blessed to call Adugna “Daddy.”
 I am blessed to call him my husband.